-Status: Design Phase Underway - 45 Percent Complete
+Status:Design Phase Underway - 60 Percent Complete

 Summary: This project will make enhancements at the on- and off-ramps and operational improvements on Katella Avenue at the I-605 Interchange in the City of Los Alamitos.
 In addition, pedestrian and bicycle improvements will incorporate complete streets components, including enhanced safety for all modes of travel.
 The final ED and PR were approved on October 3, 2018.
 The design of this project was initiated on December 28, 2020.
-This quarter, the design team obtained concurrence on geometric concepts that provide additional operational improvements, and continued to work on obtaining permits, updating the utility management matrix, and further developing a conceptual landscaping plan.
+This quarter, the design team worked on addressing comments from Caltrans on the 65 percent roadway design package, prepared a supplemental design standard decision document, continued to coordinate with County of Orange and County of Los Angeles on encroachment permit requirements for work near regional drainage facilities, updated the utility management matrix, and continued work on the 65 percent structures design package.
+The design team also began work on a pre-construction record of survey.